 Satisfactory Academic Progress

-· Qualitative – Cumulative GPA a student must achieve at each evaluation (see chart below)
+- Qualitative Standard – Cumulative GPA a student must achieve at each evaluation checkpoint

-· Quantitative – Pace of progression to ensure graduation within the maximum time frame
+- Quantitative Standard – Pace of progression to ensure graduation within the maximum time frame

 The Qualitative standard is a graduated standard based on cumulative GPA.
 A student must meet the following grade point average (GPA) at each evaluation:

 Eligibility to Appeal - If you have mitigating circumstances (e.g. death of a relative, injury or Illness of student, or other special circumstance) that prevented you from meeting the 2.0 GPA requirement at the end of your second academic year, you may appeal to the Office of Student Financial Planning for a review of your circumstances as they relate to your academic standing.
+Students are provided the opportunity to appeal each semester.
 All appeals must be submitted, in writing, to the Office of Student Financial Planning within 10 calendar days of receiving the denial letter.